wavefrontHQ/docs/pages/doc/data_into_wavefront.md

 Wavefront accepts data in [Wavefront data format](wavefront_data_format.html), Graphite data format, and OpenTSDB data format.
 See [Supported Data Formats](proxies.html#supported-data-formats) and see also [Wavefront Data Naming](wavefront_data_naming.html) for some best practices.

 If you want to monitor your infrastructure, you can send the data to a collector agent and from there to the Wavefront proxy.

+## Step 3 Use Wavefront for Visualization and Alerting.

+Once data is flowing, you can use Wavefront for visualization and alerting.

+1. Many integrations include dashboards that collect commonly used metrics.
+1. You can customize existing dashboards or create charts from scratch and add them to your own dashboard.
+3. Optionally, you can add alerts to your charts and send them to alert targets such as Pagerduty or a custom webhook target.